The Aurora Edit · Solar Maximum 2026

 The list is ordered geographically, not by ranking.
 Each destination links to the path we would actually use to book it — whether that is the right villa, the right charter operator, the right tour, or the right insurance for the kind of remoteness involved.

-The window through 2027 is the strongest in eighteen years
+The window through 2027 is the strongest in over twenty years

 The aurora is a non-guarantee.
 The destinations above are where the odds are highest, but no operator anywhere can promise the lights on any given night.
 The single most important variable is time on the ground.
 Plan a stay long enough to give the weather time to cooperate — typically five to seven nights minimum at the higher-success destinations, longer in Iceland and Scotland where cloud is the standard constraint.

 The other variables compound.
-Bring a camera that handles long exposures; recent iPhones have become genuinely competent at aurora photography since iOS 17 introduced computational night mode for the sky.
+Bring a camera that handles long exposures; iPhone Night mode (introduced with the iPhone 11 and meaningfully improved on the 13 Pro and later with RAW support) can produce genuinely strong aurora photography with a phone tripod and a 10- to 30-second exposure.
 Dress seriously — every regret a traveller has about an aurora trip starts with insufficient layers at 02:00 standing on a frozen lake.
 Insurance matters more here than in most destinations, particularly in Svalbard, Greenland, the Canadian Arctic, and Alaska, where medical evacuation costs can run to six figures.
+SafetyWing and equivalent expedition-grade cover are the practical starting point.

-The window through 2027 is the strongest in eighteen years.
-After that the cycle declines, and the next peak does not arrive until the late 2030s.
+The window through 2027 is the strongest in over twenty years.
+After that the cycle declines toward its next minimum around 2030, and the following peak — Solar Cycle 26 — does not arrive until the mid-to-late 2030s.
 Travellers who book Arctic trips through 2026 and into early 2027 will see displays that travellers in 2028 and beyond will not.
 That is the underlying argument for moving the booking now.

 Solar Maximum is a calendar window